A moving lemma for cohomology with support: Introduction

-Important consequences of \cite{BO}, highlighted for instance in \cite[\S 3.8]{CT}, are the injectivity and codimension $1$ purity property for \'etale cohomology, see \cite[Theorems 3.8.1 and 3.8.2]{CT}.
+Important consequences of \cite{BO}, highlighted for instance in \cite[Section~3.8]{CT}, are the injectivity and codimension $1$ purity property for \'etale cohomology; see \cite[Theorems 3.8.1 and 3.8.2]{CT}.
 Theorem \ref{thm:moving-lemma-cohomology} implies the following generalization.

-\begin{corollary}[Injectivity and codimension j+1 purity] Let $X$ be a smooth equi-dimensional $k$-scheme that admits a smooth projective compactification and let $S\subset X$ be closed. \begin{enumerate} \item The restriction map $H^\ast(F_j^SX,n)\to H^\ast(F_jX,n)$ is injective for $j\geq \dim S$; \item A class in $H^\ast(F_jX,n)$ that lifts to $F_{j+1}X$ also lifts to $F_{j+1}^SX$ for $j \geq \dim S-1$. \end{enumerate} \end{corollary}
+\begin{corollary}[Injectivity and codimension j+1 purity] Let $X$ be a smooth equi-dimensional $k$-scheme that admits a smooth projective compactification, and let $S\subset X$ be closed. \begin{enumerate} \item The restriction map $H^\ast(F_j^SX,n)\to H^\ast(F_jX,n)$ is injective for $j\geq \dim S$. \item A class in $H^\ast(F_jX,n)$ that lifts to $F_{j+1}X$ also lifts to $F_{j+1}^SX$ for $j \geq \dim S-1$. \end{enumerate} \end{corollary}

-The $\dim S=0$ case in the above corollary implies by specialization that the results hold for $j\geq 0$ and any finite set of points $S\subset X$.
-Hence, the case $j=\dim S=0$ of the above corollary corresponds to the injectivity property and codimension 1 purity theorem in \'etale cohomology, see \cite[Theorems 3.8.1 and 3.8.2]{CT}.
+The $\dim S=0$ case of Corollary~\ref{cor:injectivity+purity-thm} implies by specialization that the results hold for $j\geq 0$ and any finite set of points $S\subset X$.
+Hence, the case $j=\dim S=0$ of Corollary~\ref{cor:injectivity+purity-thm} corresponds to the injectivity property and codimension $1$ purity theorem in \'etale cohomology; see \cite[Theorems 3.8.1 and 3.8.2]{CT}.
 We note that our purity result is new even for $j=0$: we get that an unramified class on the generic point of $X$ lifts to an open neighbourhood of any given closed curve in $X$, while this was previously only known for points in $X$.

+As pointed out by one of the referees: it is natural to wonder if Corollary \ref{cor:injectivity+purity-thm} has an analogue for $G$-torsors, \textit{i.e.}~for the functor $H^1_{\et}(-,G)$ for suitable group schemes $G$.

 Following \cite{Sch-refined}, the refined unramified cohomology associated to the given twisted cohomology theory is given by